bertiewooster/bertiewooster.github.io/_posts/2026-01-05-ChEBML-database.md

 When reviewing data to find pharma compounds for virtual screening, we might want to check what their target profiles and rank candidates by how many [Lipinski's rule of five](https://en.wikipedia.org/wiki/Lipinski's_rule_of_five) violations they have--the fewer the better.
 Here, a target profile refers to the set of targets a compound is known to be active against.
 This post uses the ChEMBL API and a SQLite database to do that.

 This post pulls data from ChEMBL using its [`chembl_webresource_client`](https://github.com/chembl/chembl_webresource_client) for Python.
-It's a helpful package which handles the API calls.
+It's a helpful package which handles the [ChEMBL API](https://www.ebi.ac.uk/chembl/api/data/docs) calls.
 It also provides caching so you won't accidentally run the same queries more than once.
 APIs often ask users to cache the results; I like that ChEMBL goes ahead and does that for you.
 (If it didn't, I would have used [DiskCache](https://pypi.org/project/diskcache/), which as the name implies caches results to disk so they persist across code runs, and which I've found works well for storing results from other API calls.)
+I also like that the package handles obeying the API rate limit rather than setting a limit in units which may be difficult to measure and then penalizing you for exceeding it.

 We write the results directly to a SQLite database.
 SQLite is file-based so its uptime is nearly 100% as long as your code is running on the same system.
 That means we don't need to worry about its availability.
 Of course it being file-based is not ideal if users are distributed across the Internet, but that's not what we're doing here.